chanely99/gamestudio-f18/workshop-6-FlappyBird/README.md

 private float timeSinceLastSpawned;
 ```
 There's a lot of variables here, but most of them are pretty intuitive. "columns" is an array, which if you recall is basically a list of other gameobjects.
+We're making a "pool" of objects, which is basically objects we're going to move to the right of the screen as soon as they pass the left side of the screen.
+ColumnMin and ColumnMax are the furthest up and down the columns can spawn as.

 Inside the Start Method, add:
 ```cs